iaine/app_histories/docs/howto/app_language.md

 ![](./assets/composite.png)

-This offers so many more different forms of reading.
+This offers many more different forms of reading that require further investigation.